 Conclusion

-Leadership is a style of management that assists in handling different situational challenges.
+Leadership is a style of management that assists in overcoming different situational challenges.
 In the section given below, the conclusion to the overall situational analysis along with developing a strategy to resolve these issues.
 This situational analysis helped me in understanding the different challenges that can be faced by a leader.
 As a leader, in the given situation, I faced challenges in relation to retaining, hiring, improving cohesion and communication among employees.
 With the help of systematic perspective and organizational behavior perspective, I came to analyze the main fundamentals behind these challenges that helped me in designing change strategy for advocating organizational development.
 Organizational development perspective helped me in strategically facilitating change in the company, which will always benefit my leadership philosophy.
 Organization behavior perspective helped in analyzing the structure and culture of the organization, which helps in understanding the way to motivate employees.

 Chapter V. Final Thoughts